confluentinc/examples/ccloud-observability/docs/additional-resources.rst

 -  See other :ref:`ccloud-demos-overview`.

--  See advanced options for working with `ccloud-stack <https://docs.confluent.io/platform/current/tutorials/examples/ccloud/docs/ccloud-stack.html#advanced-options>`__.
+-  See advanced options for working with :cloud:`ccloud-stack Utility for Confluent Cloud|examples/ccloud/docs/ccloud-stack.html#advanced-options`.

 -  See `Developing Client Applications on Confluent Cloud <https://docs.confluent.io/cloud/current/client-apps/index.html>`__ for a guide to configuring, monitoring, and optimizing your |ak| client applications when using |ccloud|.